faiz4sure/discord-antinuke-selfbot/README.md

 - **Role Hierarchy**: The bot's role needs to be high enough to take action.
 - **Memory Issues**: Ensure your hosting has at least 512MB RAM.
 - **Startup Errors**: Check logs/errors.txt for detailed error information.
+- **Other Errors**: For other errors, feel free to open up an issue from the [Issues](https://github.com/faiz4sure/discord-antinuke-selfbot/issues) tab.

 ## 🤡 Skidder Alert